 Moreover, the L Run shoe is a perfect shoe for wider feet people.
 But it comes with the drawback of running larger than the size.
 The overall construction of this barefoot shoe is quite well-built.

-Furthermore, the toe space is more than the required amount, and let your toe splay easily during kettlebell exercise.
+Furthermore, the toe space is more than the required amount and lets your toe splay easily during kettlebell exercise.
 You will find the L Run shoe easy to put on and off.
-The lightweight of the L Run shoe adds more to comfort.
+The lightweight of the L Run shoe adds more comfort.

 It would be a good buy if you need a lightweight shoe for your kettlebell exercise.

 - Good for wider feet plus ensures good stability

 - High-level traction increases safety for kettlebell swing